Dan J. Harkey

 The deed of trust is a legal, recordable security agreement in real estate transactions.

-A deed of trust involves three parties: the borrower (trustor), the lender (beneficiary), and the trustee (third-party independent), such as a title company, escrow company, or bank.
+A deed of trust involves three parties: the Borrower (Trustor), the lender (beneficiary), and the Trustee (a third-party independent entity, such as a title company, escrow company, or bank).

 Who has title to the property is a unique legal framework in deed of trust states.
-In a deed of trust, the borrower transfers legal title of the property to the trustee, who holds it as collateral for the loan.
-If the borrower fails to make payments, the trustee can foreclose on the property to recover the loan's value, which is faster and less costly for the lender than a traditional mortgage.
+In a deed of trust, the Borrower transfers legal title of the property to the Trustee, who holds it as collateral for the loan.
+If the Borrower fails to make payments, the Trustee can foreclose on the property to recover the loan’s value, which is a faster and less costly option for the lender compared to a traditional mortgage.

 Loan documents may be off-the-shelf standardized forms written by an industry lawyer or software support vendor.
 Often, these documents are a collection of clauses obtained by attorneys from an online legal research platform.

 Some deed of trust forms are written and approved by the Federal National Mortgage Association (FNMA), commonly known as Fannie Mae.
-Fannie Mae is a United States government-sponsored enterprise (GSE) and, since 1968, a publicly traded company.
+Fannie Mae is a United States government-sponsored enterprise (GSE) that has been publicly traded since 1968.
 It plays a significant role in the mortgage industry by setting standards for mortgage lending and approving standardized deed of trust forms, known as uniform instruments, with various form numbers.

-Lawyer specialists play a crucial role in the private money lending business.
-They construct other, more sophisticated, customized loan documents for specific purposes, ensuring that all legal aspects are covered and both parties are protected.
+Lawyer specialists play a crucial role in the private money lending business..
+They construct more sophisticated, customized loan documents for specific purposes, ensuring that all legal aspects are covered and both parties are protected.
 This expertise provides reassurance in the complex world of private money lending.

 Trustor -The person or entity who owns the property.
-They might also be called the grantor.
-The owner/trustor/grantor decides to borrow money and use the property as collateral for a loan.
-A deed of trust, a security instrument, will be drawn, signed, and recorded against the property at the county recorder office.
-This creates a notice of the lien in public records.
+They might also be referred to as the grantor.
+The Borrower/Trustor/or grantor decides to borrow money and use the property as collateral for a loan.
+A deed of trust, a security instrument, will be drawn, signed, and recorded against the property at the county recorder’s office.
+This creates a public record notice of the lien.

-Trustee -a deed of trust requires a third-party entity, generally a title company, which holds what is referred to as a bare equitable title on behalf of the beneficiaries, or investors in the loan transaction.
-The trustee is given three powers: 1) to foreclose, 2) to reconvey, and 3) to modify the trust deed per the agreement.
-The trustee cannot benefit from the ownership, but is hired only as a placeholder in trust deed states.
-The trustee is an intermediary with a fiduciary responsibility to the stated beneficiaries.
-Their job is to protect the beneficiary rights and act in their best interest in the event of default.
-Also, when a borrower/trustor pays off the loan, the trustee will reconvey, meaning remove the lien from public records, and return full ownership to the borrower/trustor.
+A trustee of a deed of trust requires a third-party entity, generally a title company, which holds what is referred to as a bare equitable title on behalf of the beneficiaries or investors in the loan transaction.
+The Trustee is given three powers: 1) to foreclose, 2) to reconvey, and 3) to modify the trust deed per the agreement.
+The Trustee cannot benefit from the ownership, but is hired only as a placeholder in trust deed states.
+The Trustee is an intermediary with a fiduciary responsibility to the stated beneficiaries.
+Their job is to protect the beneficiary’s rights and act in their best interest in the event of default.
+Additionally, when a Borrower/Trustor pays off the loan, the Trustee will reconvey, meaning they remove the property from the public record, thereby restoring full ownership to the Borrower/Trustor.

 Some states use a mortgage security document rather than a deed of trust.
-A mortgage document only requires the borrower/trustor and the lender/beneficiary; no trustee is required.
+A mortgage document typically requires only the Borrower and the lender/beneficiary as necessary.

 Deeds of trust are commonly used in states like Alaska, Arizona, California, Colorado, Idaho, Illinois, Mississippi, Missouri, Montana, North Carolina, Tennessee, Texas, Utah, Virginia, Washington, and West Virginia.
 In contrast, mortgages are more common in other states.

-Beneficiaries are investors/lenders like you who invest capital andreceive a recorded deed of trust or mortgage document and promissory note signed by the borrower/trustor.
+Beneficiaries are investors/lenders like you who invest capital and receive a recorded deed of trust or mortgage document and a promissory note signed by the Borrower/Trustor.

 Merging the two separate sets of language or industry terminology: